orchidsoftware/orchid.software/docs/en/docs/brand.md

 ```

-Suppose that we are creating a system for a fictitious analytical agency, we will make changes to the file just created:
+Make changes to the file just created:

 ```php
 @push('head')